ravendb/docs/version_2_5/docs/server/administration/export-import.markdown

 {NOTE This will _overwrite_ any existing document on the local instance. /}

 You can continue using that RavenDB instance while data is being imported to it.

+To speed up the process, the `Raven.Smuggler.exe` is using [bulk inserts](../../client-api/advanced/bulk-inserts) and `The Studio` is using batching.

 ##Incremental Export and Import
 With the incremental export operation we can use in order to backup the database incrementally, on each export, we will only take the export the documents create or updated